yasomaru/go-sdk/CONTRIBUTING.md

   negotiations, or relationships with commercial partners.
 - **Non-SDK Proprietary Tech:** Keep discussions focused on the open SDK.
-  Sharing of information should be limited to what is needed to achieve the Committee’s goals.
+  Sharing of information should be limited to what is needed to achieve the Working Group’s goals.
 Each party’s internal model architectures, fine-tuning approaches, or training methods unrelated to the project should not be disclosed.
 - **HR or Labor Matters:** No discussions about wages, hiring plans, or